drishti0312/AI-Cohort/credit-card-transaction-agent/research/research-file.md

 1. What is the usual spending pattern of the cardholder?
 2. How frequently does the cardholder use the card?
 3. Is the merchant familiar?
-4. Is the location new, or has the cardholder previously done the transaction from that particular location?
+4. Is the location new, or has the cardholder previously done the transaction at that particular location?

 ### Action questions
 #### Approve